commitdev/zero-static-site-gatsby/README.md

-# Zero Deployable Landing Page
+# Zero Static Site - Gatsby

 This is a [Zero] module which sets up a
 Gatsby site bundled and statically served through CloudFront and S3 from the [zero-aws-eks-stack][zero-infra].